 Distributed energy systems generate power at the site where power is consumed and utilize waste heat from the power generation process for hot water supply and air conditioning.
 Thus distributed energy systems are highly economic and environmentally friendly.
 The Daigas Group is striving to popularize and technically develop gas co-generation systems that use eco-friendly gas as fuel for business/industrial use in factories, offices, and commercial facilities.

-In order to meet the diverse needs of customers, we are developing technology to further improve energy efficiency, reliability and capacity value.
-In FY2017, we worked with Mitsubishi Heavy Industries Engine & Turbocharger, Ltd. to develop a highly energy efficient gas engine cogeneration system with an output capacity of 1,200 kW.
-We also focused on evaluating and commercializing a small-size solid oxide fuel cell (SOFC) for business use.
-A business-use SOFC with an output capacity of 3 kW, made by KYOCERA Corp., achieved 52% in power-generation efficiency and 90% in overall efficiency.
-With its large electricity output, the product features specifications that suit the needs of customers from whom heat demand is relatively low.
+In order to meet the diverse needs of customers, we are developing technology to further improve energy efficiency, reliability.
+In FY2018, we worked with Mitsubishi Heavy Industries Engine & Turbocharger, Ltd. to develop a highly energy efficient gas engine cogeneration system with an output capacity of 1,200 kW and evaluate a small-size solid oxide fuel cell (SOFC) for business use.
+In the year, we focused on commercializing both products.
+A business-use SOFC with an output capacity of 3 kW, made by Kyocera Corp., achieved 52% in power-generation efficiency and 90% in overall efficiency.
+With its electricity output being large compared with its heat output, the SOFC features specifications that suit the needs of customers from whom heat demand is relatively low.
 Osaka Gas began selling the product in FY2018.
-We will step up our efforts to promote energy saving and contribute to environmental conservation by expanding sales of the product.
+In collaboration with Mitsubishi Heavy Industries Engine & Turbocharger, Ltd., we embarked on a project to develop an 800 kW-class gas engine cogeneration system with an enhanced power output capacity and power generation efficiency, a feature aimed at achieving sustainable energy saving during replacement.
+We will continue to step up energy saving and contribute to reducing environmental impacts by expanding sales of cogeneration systems.

 Commercial and Industrial Cogeneration Systems: Cumulative Total of Installed Capacity and No. of Units